FIWARE/tutorials.NGSI-v2/docs/entity-relationships.md

 # Understanding Entities and Relationships

+> "It is not the amount of knowledge that makes a brain.
+It is not even the distribution of knowledge.
+It is the
+> interconnectedness."
+>
+> ― James Gleick, The Information: A History, a Theory, a Flood

 Within the FIWARE platform, the context of an entity represents the state of a physical or conceptual object which exists in the real world.